Poomsae

 A prearranged series of movements meant to impart martial arts concepts to the individual practicing it.
 There are many benefits to poomsae practice, including the development of proprioception, balance, strength and speed to name a few.

 The applications of poomsae have their limits.
 The techniques of the poomsae were never developed to be used against a professional fighter in an arena or on a battlefield.
-They were, however, most effective against someone who had no idea of the strategy being used to counter their aggressive behaviour.
+They are, however, meant to be effective against someone who has no idea of the strategy being used to counter their aggressive behaviour (a thug without a lot of experience in people fighting back, for example).

 Recognized Poomsae does have some variance in technical specifications between Kukkiwon style and World Taekwondo sport style but for the most part there is standardization amongst techniques.